AI-Generated Sales Content: The Quality Problem No One's Talking About

 AI content describes best practices without ever saying “here’s what I’ve seen work.”
 It summarizes what “experts say” without being an expert.
 It lists “considerations” without recommending an actual course of action.

 Your prospects are reading content from multiple vendors.
-The vendor whose content sounds like it was written by someone who has done the thing — not just summarized what other people said about doing the thing — wins their trust.
+The vendor whose content sounds like it was written by someone who has done the thing, not just summarized what other people said about doing the thing, wins their trust.

 What this means for your content strategy

-1. Specific customer stories
+1. Specific customer stories (this is the big one)

 AI can generate a generic case study template.
 It can’t tell the story of how Sarah at Acme Corp was skeptical about switching from Google Drive, tried Content Camel for a week, and then told her VP “we’re not going back” after the search analytics showed 15 content gaps nobody knew existed.